sweetmixture/CF_CLUSTERSpy/README.md

 $ python CF_CLUSTERSpy_MAIN.py   /path/to/1st/input/file   /path/to/2nd/input/file

-In the above command line, you can find that the code requires two arguments, which are files (or their paths) including structural data of molecules or clusters, user wants to compare.
+In the above command line, you can find that the code requires two arguments, which are files (or their paths) including structural data of molecules or clusters that user wants to compare.

 ***The format of input files must be "~.xyz", which are generally used in many different structural visualisation packages, e.g., VESTA, and the atoms/ions in those two different xyz files must be in the same order***